pacargile/ThePayne/README.md

 * Fit observed spectra and/or photometry using a trained ANN

-The initial algorith framework for The Payne is given in Ting et al. (2016) and Rix et al. (2016).
-This code follows this approach, with additional changes in the fitting and training procedures.
+The initial algorithm framework for The Payne is given in Ting et al. (2016) and Rix et al. (2016).
+This code follows the approach outlined in these papers, with additional changes in the fitting and training procedures.
+Please cite these references if this code is used for any academic purposes.

 Authors
 -------